Pkrysinski/javascript-quiz-app/README.md

 - - - - -
 WHEN I answer a question
 THEN I am presented with another question
+>Got the carousel aspect of the web page working.
+Now just making it look pretty and behave correctly (need to hide the "Start Quiz" button once the quiz has been started)

 - - - - -

 WHEN I answer a question incorrectly
 THEN time is subtracted from the clock
+>Got this part working correctly - basically when we invoke the checkAnswer function, if the answer is correct, we increnent the totalCorrectAnswers variable by 1.
+If it's incorrectl, we assign the timerCount variable to subtract 3 seconds from itself.
 - - - - -

 WHEN all questions are answered or the timer reaches 0